Abhishekkumar-jpg/Finovate-finance-tracker-app/README.md

 A modern finance tracking application designed to help users manage expenses, track income, and visualize financial data with ease.
 Built with a clean UI and robust backend, Finovate empowers individuals to take control of their personal finances.

 # 🚀 Features
-User Authentication – Secure login and signup functionality Expense & Income Tracking – Add, edit, and delete transactions Categorization – Organize transactions by category (Food, Travel, Bills, etc.)
+User Authentication – Secure login and signup functionality.
+Expense & Income Tracking – Add, edit, and delete transactions.
+Categorization – Organize transactions by category (Food, Travel, Bills, etc.).
-Dashboard & Analytics – Visualize spending patterns with charts and summaries Responsive Design – Works seamlessly across desktop and mobile devices Data Persistence – Transactions stored securely in the database
+Dashboard & Analytics – Visualize spending patterns with charts and summaries.
+Responsive Design – Works seamlessly across desktop and mobile devices.
+Data Persistence – Transactions stored securely in the database.

 # 🛠️ Tech Stack
 Layer	Technology Used